Skip to content

 TIP

-The lite.js script itself is a lightweight loader hosted on the Kitbase CDN.
-It sends all data to the baseUrl you configure — your self-hosted server receives all the analytics data directly.
+The lite.js script is a lightweight loader served as a static asset by the dashboard container.
+It sends all data to the baseUrl you configure — your self-hosted server receives all the analytics data directly, with no external requests to Kitbase infrastructure.

 Managing Data